tnbezue/fraction/README.md

 a negative difference indicates a low approximation -- thus difference needs to be added to current approximation.
 The difference fraction is the numerator = 1 and denominator = 1/0.001176 = 850 -- difference in fraction from is 1/850.
 The new current approximation will be (1/17) + (1/850) = (850\*1 + 17\*1)/(850*17) = 867/14450.
-5. Repeat steps 2 to 4 until solution found.
+5. Repeat steps 2 through 4 until solution found.
 6. After solution found, the fraction is reduced.
 For example, 867/14450 is exactly 0.06 and the iteration process is terminated.
 867/14450 is reduced to 3/50.